ebrake/visav-health-platform/README.md

     > (More info... [http://loopback.io/getting-started/](http://loopback.io/getting-started/))

+### Heroku Toolbelt

+ 1. Make sure it is installed, download from: [https://toolbelt.heroku.com/](https://toolbelt.heroku.com/))

+ 2. Log in with your Heroku account: `heroku login`

+ 3. Add the Heroku remote in the root folder: `heroku git:remote -a healthplatform`

 ### Front End
 1. Navigate to client directory `cd <insert dillinger root>/client`
 2. Run the following command: `npm install`
 3. Run the following command: `npm run build`

 HOW TO RUN
 ----------
 ### Backend Server